-Our Chaplain Debbie Ellis, is in school on Mondays, Thursdays and Fridays.
+Our Chaplain Vaughan Willis, is in school on Mondays and Thursdays.
 Our Chaplain helps to build a positive school culture by being involved with Stand Tall activities, by being present in school activities and classrooms to get to know staff and students and by running targeted initiatives and programs throughout the year when required.

 Our Chaplain is also available to provide specific support to students, parents and staff as required.
 Our Chaplain has moved and when not in classrooms or part of school activities is based in the Parent Lounge.
 The parent lounge is opened each morning and has coffee and tea facilities available for parents to utilise.

 Formal support from the chaplain for students is through a referral process, your child’s classroom teacher will help you with this process.
-Parents are welcome to pop into the parent lounge after drop off on Mon, Thurs, Fridays to have a cuppa and meet the Chaplain.
+Parents are welcome to pop into the parent lounge after drop off on Mondays or Thursdays to have a cuppa and meet the Chaplain.

 Students at Educational Risk (SAER)